 However, you can also grow pears from their tiny browny seeds that may develop a more resistant pear plant.

 Just sow pear seeds at the right time, which varies based on the last frost date in Florida.
-Here’s when to sow pear seeds in Florida to get a harvest from late summer through fall.
+Here’s when to sow pear seeds in Florida.

 3-Figs “Celeste” “Brown Turkey” “LSU Purple”